foundersandcoders/coursebook/src/course/projects/final-project/project.md

 # Project

-Your project this week is to create a wireframe in Figma and to test it.
+Your project in Design Week is to create a wireframe in Figma and to test it.

+In each build week you'll be consistently working on your final project.